treehouses/treehouses.github.io/pages/vi/firststeps.md

 In GitHub, we "[Watch](https://help.github.com/en/articles/watching-and-unwatching-repositories)" organization repositories and ["Follow"](https://help.github.com/en/articles/following-people) individuals.
 Look for the "Watch" button at the top right of the page when you are in a repository.
 Also, follow each other to see what others in the group are doing.
 (Click on the image to enlarge.)

-### Setting up your environmnent
+## Setting up your environmnent

-We interact with the Raspberry Pi via a command terminal which is natively available for both Mac and Linux based systems, if however you are utilizing a windows device Ubuntu or Debian based distribution system will be required.
+We interact with the Raspberry Pi via a command terminal which is natively available for both Mac and Linux based systems.
+If however you are on a Windows device, [Git Bash](https://git-scm.com/download/win) is high
-### Setting up Debian on Windows
-##### Disclaimer

 # Step 1 - Installing and finding your Raspberry Pi